binipringle/dh-in-prison/_texts/6-casestudy.md

 ## Programs and software

+In traditional digital humanities courses, we rely greatly on resources available through the internet.
+Here, everything would have to live on sixteen laptops, USB sticks and the external hard drive(s).
 The computer programs and learning resources for the envisioned introduction to digital humanities course would be pre-installed on student laptops and/or the instructor(s)’s laptop.
 Students would submit assignments, share their work with each other and collaborate on projects through Ubuntu’s Public Folder, which would be accessed through the local network, and/or by using USB drives.
 Some of the built-in applications that come with Ubuntu, including the Libre Office suite and the three games (solitaire, mines and sudoku), could be made available to students.

 ## Course delivery

 A lot of the envisioned course would be delivered digitally in class on the course laptops.
 Readings can be both digital and printed.
 The printed reading matter can be assigned as homework.
 A lot of coding logic can also be assigned as homework and done with pen and paper, then tried out in class.
-Students should probably each be assigned a laptop at the beginning of the semester and continue to use the same laptop throughout the semester, as this will allow them to save things they are working on individually and give them ownership over their work and accountability for what they do with the laptop.
+Students should probably each be assigned a laptop at the beginning of the semester and continue to use the same laptop throughout the semester, as this would allow them to save things they are working on individually and give them ownership over their work and accountability for what they do with the laptop.

 Because learning digital skills usually involves a lot of practice, it would be great if students were allowed to use their laptops in tutoring and/or study sessions outside of class.